-Whatever the scale of your agency, CRMs (customer relationship managers) of some kind should always keep track of the life cycles of leads.
+Whatever the scale of your agency, the CRM (customer relationship managers) you choose to use should keep track of the life cycles of leads.
 Automation is a great time-saver but a slippery slope too.
-Impersonal communication can cause a lead to shy away.
-Using too much automation can cause this, so be careful to balance automation with personalized contact methods.
+Impersonal communication can cause a lead to shy away, so be careful to balance automation with personalized contact methods.

 Insurance Lead Volume

-Typically, smaller agencies apply several lead filters and focus on specific areas to find the ideal customer.
-This is a tried and true method for many agents.
+Typically, we see smaller agencies applying several lead filters and focusing on specific areas to find the ideal customer.
+While this can lead to success within some agencies who have perfected the art of closing leads, it can often lead to lower closing and contact rates.
 In contrast, high-volume lead buyers expand their reach by buying many different lead types and using less filters.
 This strategy can provide the best return due to a lower cost-per-lead and is effective so long as there are enough resources to work the larger quantity of leads.

 Expanding Lead Territories

 Successful high-volume lead buyers embrace the “virtual” mindset.
-What we mean by this is that the local market expands greatly when geographic borders are a bit more liberal.
-The great thing about insurance licensing is that once you’re licensed for a product, you can sell it across the state.
+The local market expands greatly when geographic borders are a bit more liberal.
+The great thing about insurance licensing is that once you’re licensed for a product, you can sell it across the entire state, not just your neighborhood.
 If you’re really a go-getter, you can probably sell it across state lines as well.

-If you’re buying insurance leads in your local territory, then so is another agent just across town.
+You’re buying insurance leads in your local territory, but so is another agent just across town.
 High-volume producers recognize this competition and expand their zone boundaries to catch more lead volume, so long as they can still serve them.
-There is a sweet spot of course, and going too far may not net customers you want or help if they are connected to a local agent.
-It comes down to several factors, the most important being customer service.
+These leads understand that by submitting an inquiry online, they are opening up the opportunity to be contacted by an agent outside of their town.

 Multiple Lines of Communication

 The ultimate goal is getting customers on the phone, but high-volume offices are also flexible with the consumer on building a relationship.
-It isn’t enough anymore to just say “connect with us on social”—you must actually be there.
+It isn’t enough anymore to just say “connect with us on social.”
 Larger agencies incorporate emails, texting, online chatting, or video response systems that create feedback loops and service more customers.
 With accurate information, this process is even faster.
 Automation is another big part, but actively using these channels is what makes them useful sales tools.

 Consider this long-term strategy from a high-volume State Farm agent in Tennessee:

 Large volume buyers identify ways to win over their unique markets.
-To bring the “neighborhood-corner office” trend into the modern century, one buyer started a web-cam service in his office.
+To bring the “neighborhood-corner office” trend into the modern century, one buyer started a (family-friendly!) web-cam service in his office.
 Other buyers invest in online chat systems, weekend and evening callers, or even virtual employees from across the state.
 No matter the market conditions, large volume agencies always find a way to create and adjust systems to work well in their context.
 The key is to embrace technology and test what works best for your business.
 At the very least, you must try!
-Not everything will work and not every new technology, offered as “the next best thing”, will live up to such expectations.
+Not everything will work and not every hot, new piece of tech will live up to such expectations.
 Yet being on the leading edge of insurance consumers is why larger producers and agencies are able to bend with markets and succeed in many different landscapes.

 It’s all about the data.
 Track your ROI!
-I’m not kidding, this is crucial.
+Your close rates!
+Your contact and quote rates!
+We’re not kidding, this is SO crucial.
 Keep tabs on your leads.
 Even if your contact rates or close rates seem lower than expected, your returns might be bigger than you think.
 These numbers will allow you to optimize your lead types, filters, and territories better than any anecdotal evidence.
 This can be done in a Google Doc or Excel spreadsheet, lead management system, custom database like MS Access, or CRM.
 It can be as simple or as complicated as you like or need, but regardless, it will help you in the long run.